Recovering p-adic valuations from pro-p Galois groups: Step 2 of the main result: construction of the valuation via norm combinatorics

-\begin{cor} The set $\val$ is a non-trivial valuation ring of $K$ with residue characteristic $2$. \end{cor} \begin{proof} Non-triviality is clear since $\val^{\times} \subset N(5)$.
-Also, since $2 \not \in N(5)$, the value of $2$ is strictly positive, whence $2$ becomes trivial in the residue field. \end{proof} \begin{rmk} We will choose a valuation $v$ with $\val_v = \val$, and denote the value group, maximal ideal and residue field of $v$ as $\Gamma$, $\M$ and $Kv$ respectively. \\ \end{rmk}
+Since $2 \not \in N(5)$, the value of $2$ is strictly positive, whence $2$ becomes trivial in the residue field, and hence the residue field has characteristic 2. \end{proof} \begin{rmk} We will choose a valuation $v$ with $\val_v = \val$, and denote the value group, maximal ideal and residue field of $v$ as $\Gamma$, $\M$ and $Kv$ respectively. \\ \end{rmk}

 We now elucidate the structure of $\val_2$ further.
 Put

 In $\Q$, this set coincides, by the ultrametric inequality, with the $2$-adic integers with even valuation.
 Hence we expect the following